Showing content for section Overview

 Devise marketing campaigns for top sports brands.
 Manage community schemes that inspire the next generation to love sport.
 Organise sponsorship strategies for international sporting events.

-Whatever your ambitions, this BSc (Hons) Sport Management degree will help you turn your passion for sport into a career.
+On this BSc (Hons) Sport Management degree, you'll study sport in a global context and turn your passion for sport into a career.

 Sports science at the University of Portsmouth is ranked 3rd of all post-1992 universities for research quality